Canadian small businesses lean on each other in a virtual world

 “We got lots of great feedback.
-Everyone feels alone because we are literally alone in our houses, so we are going through the exact same thing at the exact same time.
+Everyone felt alone because we were literally alone in our houses, going through the exact same thing at the exact same time.
 In a way we felt unified in that because we were all going through the same problems,” he says.
 “People wanted to know they were not alone in terms of how to navigate this thing.”

-Inspired, Morrison was determined to put something more formal together -- a webinar series talking about COVID-19 and digital marketing, and featuring all the speakers scheduled to headline the in-person conference events.
+Inspired, Morrison was determined to put something more formal together -- a webinar series talking about COVID-19 and digital marketing featuring all the speakers scheduled to headline the in-person conference events.

-Called SocialAtHome, the four-week series is sponsored by TELUS in support of small business.
-Each week, participants can log into two one-hour sessions covering a variety of timely topics, including how to adopt a new online advertising strategy, creating virtual experiences and content for your customers, and developing appropriate content that moves your brand forward.
+Called SocialAtHome, the four-week series was sponsored by TELUS in support of small business.
+Each week, participants logged into two one-hour sessions covering a variety of topics, including how to adopt a new online advertising strategy, creating virtual experiences and content for your customers, and developing appropriate content that moves your brand forward.

-The online series was offered for free to conference attendees who had already purchased tickets to the in-person conference events that had now been postponed.
+The online series was offered for free to conference attendees who had already purchased tickets to the in-person conference events.
 Morrison also opened the event up to a broader audience for $25 -- a ticket price he felt struck the balance between affordability (particularly those whose jobs and businesses have been furloughed or lost in the pandemic) and ensuring he could pay speakers for their time and expertise.

 “That’s something I’m super proud of,” he says of the latter point.
 “Obviously, I have vendors at my (traditional) events that I pay, so having to pull all those contracts breaks my heart.
 This time, to put some money back into the economy and into people’s wallets felt really good.”

-Calgary businessman Kevin Kent is among the more than 700 online conference participants -- from Canada and beyond.
+Calgary businessman Kevin Kent was among the more than 700 online conference participants -- from Canada and beyond.

-Kent, a former chef, owns nine retail stores across the country, including Knifewear, specializing in kitchen knives, and Kent of Inglewood, which sells men’s grooming products, axes and camp gear, among other items.
+Kent, a former chef, owns several retail stores across the country, including Knifewear, specializing in kitchen knives, and Kent of Inglewood, which sells men’s grooming products, axes and camp gear, among other items.

 Efforts to slow the spread of coronavirus has forced his bricks-and-mortar businesses to shut their doors.
-Though he has moved business online, he has been forced to lay off 35 employees.
+Though he has moved business online, he was forced to lay off 35 employees.